 P4Admin does not have the concept of deployed tabs or windows per connection.
 However, you can distribute your tabs and windows by exporting them from your development machine and then importing them onto your users' machines.

-5. In P4V, make sure the menu items for the now deployed custom HTML Tabs or HTML Windows are available from the View or Tools menu, respectively.
+- 5. In P4V, make sure the menu items for the now deployed custom HTML Tabs or HTML Windows are available from the View or Tools menu, respectively. - 6.
+Remove pre- or post-page from the local Submit Action.